Kaz II: Conclusions

 State coroner Barnes admits in his official report that he "cannot be so definitive about the circumstances under which the deaths occurred."
 However, based on the eyewitness accounts, the video found on board, and the state of the yacht in which it was found, the report proposes the following scenario:

-"On Sunday, 15 April 2007, at 10:05 A.M., the Kaz II was sailing in the vicinity of George Point.
-Up to that moment everything was going as planned but, in the following hour, their situation changed dramatically.
+On Sunday, 15 April 2007, at 10:05 A.M., Kaz II was sailing in the vicinity of George Point; up to that moment everything was going as planned.
+"In the next hour or so things changed dramatically."

 The men hauled in the white rope that was trailing behind the boat and bundled it up on the foredeck, possibly to dry, next to the locker it was normally kept in.
 For unknown reasons, James Tunstead then took off his T-shirt and glasses and placed them on the backseat.
 The report says that since the men's fishing lure was found entangled in the ship's port side rudder, an obvious explanation would be that one of them tried to free the lure and fell overboard while doing so.
-Standing on the boat's 'sugar scoop' platform (a platform at the back of the ship close to the waterline) while the boat is moving is perilous and falling in the water is easy, but getting back aboard is almost impossible.
+Standing on the boat's 'sugar scoop' platform (a platform at the back of the ship close to the waterline) while the boat is moving is perilous and "falling in would be easy and getting back aboard nearly impossible."
 One of the other men then came to the rescue of his brother, while Batten, still on board, started the motor and realized he had to drop the sails before he could go back for his friends.

 As he left the helm to drop the sails, a deviation of the ship's course or wind direction could have easily caused a jibe, swinging the boom across the deck and knocking Batten overboard.
 This could even have happened before Batten was able to untie and throw out the life ring to his friends.
 A blue coffee mug found near the life ring may support this.
 Since the boat was travelling before wind and at a speed of 15 kn, it would be out of reach of the men within seconds.

-The report states: "From that point, the end would have been swift.
+The report goes on to state: "From that point, the end would have been swift.
 None of them were good swimmers, the seas were choppy; the men would have quickly become exhausted and sunk beneath the waves."

 The report rules out foul play and staged disappearance.